-I designed this image so that folks who love science and reality could have something fun to stick on their cars and skateboards.
-Also great for parents who want to sticker their kid’s biology textbook, to mess with Creationist science teachers at local public school.
+I created this image so that folks who love science could have something to stick on their cars, laptops, and water bottles.

 How to make stickers at home

-Print the “3×4 darwin file (PDF)” (image shown at right) onto a full-sheet label page (e.g., Avery 5265).
-Then cut out individual images.
-Peeling the sticker backing off the resulting squares is annoying, but at least be thankful you have opposable thumbs (because evolution).
-You can also print the image onto magnetic inkjet paper to “sticker” ferrous objects (I’ve attached magnetodarwins to moving cars, which is fun).
+To make stickers, print this PDF onto a full-sheet label page (e.g., Avery 5265), then cut out individual panes.
+Peeling the sticker backing off the resulting squares is annoying, but at least you have opposable thumbs.
+You can also print the image onto magnetic inkjet paper.

 Some stickers in action:

-If you’re posting sticker photographs to Twitter and would like me to see them, please use #darwinposse as hashtag, or mention me (@colinpurrington).
+If you’re posting sticker photographs to Twitter and would like me to see them, tag @colinpurrington.

 About the source image

-The portrait of Darwin is from an 1881 photograph taken around the time he published his blockbuster, “The Formation of Vegetable Mould, through the Action of Worms.”
-I thought the photograph had a good “Make my day” potential.
-My design is obviously based on Shepard Fairy’s “Andre The Giant Has A Posse” project that popped up around Providence in late 1980s while I was a graduate student at Brown University.
+I went through all the Darwin portraits and settle on this 1881 photograph, taken around the time he published his blockbuster, “The Formation of Vegetable Mould, through the Action of Worms.”
+I thought the photograph had a good “Make my day” feel.
+My design is obviously based on Shepard Fairy’s “Andre The Giant Has A Posse” project.
+Mr Fairy was in Providence (at RISD) in late 1980s when I was a graduate student up the street at Brown University.
 I checked with him about emulating his sticker, and he was fine with it.